Karl Joseph Alter

 Karl Joseph Alter (August 18, 1885 - August 23, 1977) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Toledo in Ohio (1931–1950) and as archbishop of the Archdiocese of Cincinnati in Ohio (1950–1969).

 Biography

 Early life

 Karl Alter was born on August 18, 1885, in Toledo, Ohio, to John P. and Elizabeth (née Kuttner) Alter.
 His father was a cigar manufacturer and liquor dealer.
-Karl Alter attended St. John's High School in Delphos, Ohio, and was a member of the first graduating class of St. John's College in Toledo in 1905.
+Karl Alter attended St. John High School, and was a member of the first graduating class of St. John's College in Toledo in 1905.
 He made his theological studies at St. Mary's Seminary in Cleveland, Ohio.

 Priesthood

 On June 4, 1910, Alter was ordained to the priesthood by Bishop John Farrelly for the Diocese of Toledo.
 He then served as administrator of St. Mary's Parish in Leipsic, Ohio, until 1912, when he became a curate at St. John's Parish in Lima, Ohio.
 In 1914, Alter was appointed the first diocesan director of Catholic Charities, coordinating various charitable organizations in the diocese into one agency.
 During this period, Alter also served as vice-president of the Toledo Social Service Foundation, a trustee of the Toledo Red Cross and of the Toledo Society for the Blind, and a member of the children's division of the state department of public welfare.

 Alter served as a lecturer in sociology at St. John's College and at Mary Manse College in Toledo from 1914 to 1930.
 He earned a Master's degree from St. John's in 1923 and a doctorate in 1929.
 In 1929, Alter was named director of the School of Social Service at the Catholic University of America in Washington, D.C.
 While in Washington, he also served as chairman of the speakers' committee for the Catholic Hour radio program.